ricflams/aws-cert/clf-c02/notes/aws-clf-c02-services.md

 ### 1. Definition

 AWS PrivateLink allows private communication between VPCs and AWS services or SaaS applications using interface VPC endpoints (ENIs) without using public IPs or internet paths.
+PrivateLink shares only a specific service endpoint, never the underlying VPC - this is why AWS PrivateLink is the backbone of most SaaS providers on AWS.

 ### 2. Use-Cases